wacncontent/CustomizeTool/removeCommentOutput/articles/virtual-machines/virtual-machines-hpcpack-cluster-node-burst.md

 * If you want a way to
-automatically grow or shrink the Azure computing resources according to the current workload of jobs and tasks on the cluster, see [Grow and shrink Azure compute resources in an HPC Pack cluster](/documentation/articles/virtual-machines-hpcpack-cluster-node-autogrowshrink).
+automatically grow or shrink the Azure computing resources according to the current workload of jobs and tasks on the cluster, see [Automatically grow and shrink Azure compute resources in an HPC Pack cluster](/documentation/articles/virtual-machines-hpcpack-cluster-node-autogrowshrink).

 <!--Image references-->
 [burst]: ./media/virtual-machines-hpcpack-cluster-node-burst/burst.png